-In this case, it is essential that your popup builder is fully customizable and flexible so that you can adjust the information boxes by "adding a new form field" for the data that benefits you the most.
+In this case, your popup builder must be fully customizable and flexible so that you can adjust the information boxes by "adding a new form field" for the data that benefits you the most.

-Similar to growing your email list, increasing your phone calls have never been so easy.
+Like growing your email list, increasing your phone calls has never been easy.